trankata/inkscape-skycut-d24/README.md

 This Inkscape extension allows sending cutting jobs directly to a **SkyCut D24** plotter over **Wi-Fi (WLAN)**, bypassing the original Windows-only software.
 It provides a **Linux-compatible workflow** without requiring the proprietary software.

-> ⚠️ **Note:** This extension currently works only over Wi-Fi.
+> ⚠️ **Note:** I am not a programmer.
+I created this extension out of necessity, due to the lack of Linux support for SkyCut D24, with the help of AI.
+This extension currently works only over Wi-Fi.
 USB or wired serial connections are not supported yet.
 Contributions for improvements, bug fixes, or USB support are welcome.

 ---